RangerRalph6174/Public/Weather/README.md

 get a free one [here](https://openweathermap.org/price)\
 It may take a few hours for your Key to be active.

+## Setup
-Once it is insert it in the 'url' assignment
+Once your key is active insert it in the 'url' assignment
 ```
 def get_weather(city_id):
     if not city_id: